Philanthropy and its dimensions in Zoroastrianism

 Abstract

-The philosophy of inclusion considers all beings, including humans, animals, plants and birds, to be part of the universe, which follow a single principle, the principle of life, and move towards a single goal, which is cosmic order.
-Based on this, the present article seeks to answer the question of ...
+The philosophy of inclusion considers all beings, including humans, animals, plants and birds, to be part of the universe, which follow a single principle, the principle of life, ...
 Read More

 Developments and factors influencing the decline of the historical city of Dehdasht from the Safavid era to the end of the Qajar era.